 - a) PRODUCT DEVELOPMENT: There is no Austrian GE plant product development for commercialization anticipated in the next five years.
-There are only some small-scale research projects at the university level focused on virus resistance of grapes and fruit trees, nutritional improvement of food and feed crops, and the production of pharmaceutical proteins in grains but only in contained areas. - b) COMMERCIAL PRODUCTION: There is no biotech crop production in Austria.
-Austrian federal and state legislation successfully prevent the planting of EU-approved biotech crops.
-Austria has adopted the so-called "opt-out" EU legislation to restrict or ban the cultivation of GE plants on its territory.
+There are some small-scale research projects at the university level focused on virus resistance of grapes and fruit trees and nutritional improvement of food and feed crops.
+However, these are only in contained areas. - i.
+GE Plants to Produce Antibiotics or Pharmaceuticals: There are scientific projects to produce pharmaceutical proteins in grains and corn but only in contained areas. - b) COMMERCIAL PRODUCTION: There is no biotech crop production in Austria.
+Austrian federal and state legislation successfully prevents the planting of EU-approved biotech crops.
+Austria has adopted the so-called "opt-out" EU legislation to restrict or ban the cultivation of GE plants on its territory (See below).
 The Austrian federal states have issued amendments to their "biotech precautionary bills" or other related laws to implement that legislation.
-Austria has applied for an amendment of the geographical scope to exclude the Austrian territory for all approved biotech crops.
+Austria has applied for an amendment of the geographical scope with the EU to exclude the cultivation of all approved biotech crops from Austrian territory.
 However, national cultivation and import/processing bans of biotech crops are still in place for political reasons.
 For more details please see chapter "Austrian Federal Law" in the Policy section below.
-In addition, all Austrian federal states are members of the "European Network of GMO-Free Regions." - "Non-GMO" Seed Corn: Austria is an important corn seed producer and the Austrian seed industry actively promotes "non-GMO" seed corn and other seeds.
+Additionally, all Austrian federal states are members of the "European Network of GMO-Free Regions."

+- "Non-GMO" Seed Corn: Austria is an important corn seed producer and the Austrian seed industry actively promotes "non-genetically-modified organisms" ("non-GMO") seed corn and other seeds.
 In addition, Austria is increasingly producing organic seed.
-In 2018, Austria planted over 8,900 hectares of seed corn (10 percent more compared to 2017) and more than half is exported.
-In August 2017, DuPont Pioneer Austria finished its new parental and organic seed production facility in northeastern Austria.
-Austria's "GMO-Free" status was a factor in the plant's location choice because of the GMO-free location and their organic seed production. - c) EXPORTS: Since there is no commercial GE plant production, Austria does not export GE crops to the United States or other countries.
+In 2020, Austria planted over 10,000 hectares of seed corn (almost 4 percent more than in 2019) and more than half is exported.
+In 2017, DuPont Pioneer Austria opened a new parental and organic seed production facility in northeastern Austria.
+Austria's "GMO-Free" status was a factor for the company to choose this location. - c) EXPORTS: Since there is no commercial GE plant production, Austria does not export GE crops to the United States or other countries.
 However, there may be some transshipment via Austria. - d) IMPORTS: The livestock and poultry industries are important components of Austrian agriculture and account for almost 50 percent of total agricultural output.
-Animal production is highly dependent on imports of soybean meal.
-Austria imports an average 500,000 MT of soybeans and soybean meal per year for feed, the majority of which is GE.
+Animal production is highly dependent on imports of soybeans and soybean meal.
+On average, Austria imports 500,000 MT of soybeans and soybean meal per year for feed, the majority of which is GE.
 Those imports are mainly transshipments from Germany and the Netherlands, where soybeans from North and South America are processed into soybean meal.
-Soybean meal is the only agricultural biotech product that can be found on the Austrian market.

-- e) FOOD AID: Austria is not a food aid recipient.
-Normally, Austria only provides direct food aid for disaster relief of which mostly is sourced locally or close to the disaster site.
+Currently, soybean products are the only agricultural biotech products that can be found on the Austrian market. - e) FOOD AID: Austria is not a food aid recipient.
+Normally, Austria only provides direct food aid for disaster relief of which most is sourced locally or close to the disaster site.
 Austria does not source GE products for food aid.
-Most of the support Austria provides for food security includes provisions for sustainable food production systems (which in terms of Austria, does not include GE plantings). - f) TRADE BARRIERS: All EU trade barriers related to GE crops apply to Austria.
+Most of the support Austria provides for food security includes provisions for sustainable food production systems (which in Austria's terms does not include GE plantings). - f) TRADE BARRIERS: All EU trade barriers related to GE crops apply to Austria.
 Most importantly, the EU mandatory labeling of the presence of GE ingredients in food causes traders, processors, and retailers to avoid GE ingredients including GE soybeans or corn used for processing of oil.
 In addition, Austria has implemented its own cultivation and marketing bans on EU approved GE crops (see chapter "Regulatory Framework").